Introduction

 - Scrub Thoroughly: Using a sponge or brush, scrub the drip pans thoroughly.
 The mild abrasiveness of the baking soda will lift and remove the grime without damaging the surface.

-- Rinse and Dry: Rinse the drip pans under warm Water to remove the baking soda and any loosened grime.
+- Rinse and Dry: Rinse the drip pans under warm water to remove the baking soda and any loosened grime.
 Dry them thoroughly with a clean cloth or paper towel.

 - Reassemble the Stove: Once the drip pans are completely dry, place them back onto the stove.

-For particularly stubborn stains, consider these advanced techniques:
+If you encounter particularly stubborn stains, consider these advanced techniques:

-- Vinegar and Baking Soda Combination: Sprinkle baking soda over the drip pans and spray with white vinegar.
+- Vinegar and Baking Soda Combo: Sprinkle baking soda over the drip pans and spray with white vinegar.
 The fizzing action helps break down tough grease.
 Let it sit for 15 minutes before scrubbing.

-- Overnight Soak: For heavy buildup, soak the drip pans overnight in a solution of baking soda and Water.
+- Overnight Soak: For heavy buildup, soak the drip pans overnight in a solution of baking soda and water.
 This extended soaking period can significantly reduce the effort needed for scrubbing.

-- Boiling Water Rinse: Pour boiling Water over the drip pans before soaking to help loosen tough grime.
-Handle the hot Water safely to avoid burns.
+- Boiling Water Rinse: Pour boiling water over the drip pans before soaking to help loosen tough grime.
+Handle the hot water safely to avoid burns.

 Can Baking Soda Handle Tough Stains on Stove Drip Pans?